U.S. issues global travel alert, cites al Qaeda threat

 However, a second U.S. official said there was no information on a specific target, which was the reason for the broad alert.

-The chairman of the U.S. House of Representatives Foreign Affairs Committee, Ed Royce, said on CNN's "New Day" that he and several other lawmakers met two days ago with Vice President Joe Biden to discuss the threat.
+The chairman of the U.S. House of Representatives Foreign Affairs Committee, Ed Royce, said on Friday that he and several other lawmakers met two days ago with Vice President Joe Biden to discuss the threat.

-Later on MSNBC, Royce said: "I believe that it is probably now prudent, given the fact that, in this case, we do have this intelligence, to take this step to make certain that we have fully protected our embassy personnel."
+"It's my understanding that it is al Qaeda-linked ... and the threat emanates in the Middle East and in Central Asia," Representative Royce said CNN's "New Day" program.

-(Additional reporting by Susan Heavey, David Lawder, Phil Stewart, Mark Hosenball, and Myra MacDonald in London; Editing by Doina Chiacu and Mohammad Zargham)
+(Reporting by Arshad Mohammed, Susan Heavey, David Lawder, and Tabassum Zakaria; Editing by Doina Chiacu)